 Baby boxes are based on a project that has been running in Finland for nearly 100 years and they include must-have essentials for new parents.
-The design means that experts believe they could reduce the infant mortality rate in the UK, so it's no wonder parents want to know more about the Finnish baby box
+The design means that some experts believe they could reduce the infant mortality rate in the UK, so it's no wonder parents want to know more about the Finnish baby box.

 Parents in Finland have been using the box and small mattress as the baby's first bed for decades, but the trend has been spreading to other countries in recent years, and now it's been introduced in UK hospitals.

-Another reason for introducing the baby boxes is to help cut the UK's infant mortality rate.
 Dr Karen Joash, consultant obstetrician at Imperial College Healthcare NHS trust, who is leading the trial at Queen Charlotte's and Chelsea in East Acton, said: 'For too many years the UK has fallen behind its European counterparts when it comes to reducing infant mortality.
 These boxes have been proven to help reduce the infant mortality rate in Finland and we hope that these results could be replicated in the UK.'